 Catch per unit effort (CPUE) was used to monitor relative trends in smaller size classes of humpback chub <150 mm, and for flannelmouth and bluehead suckers ≥150 mm.
 This was because humpback chub <150 mm were not PIT tagged during all years of this study, and because in several years numbers of recaptured suckers were insufficient for population estimation.
 In the LCR, catch rates of these fish in hoop nets can be significantly affected by high turbidities resulting from flood events (Stone 2010).
-To minimize this effect, we calculated CPUEs using only data gathered during the second spring trips (May or June) of each year, and only from October trips during the fall.
-During these trips, LCR conditions were generally at base flow and low turbidities.
-For spring 2015, we calculated CPUE from days when NTU was < 54 (n = 5 days).
-For fall 2015, we obtained CPUEs from the blue water September trip, because turbidities were high during the entire October trip.
+To minimize this effect, we calculated CPUEs using data gathered during the second spring trips (May or June) of each year, and only from October trips during the fall.
+During these trips, LCR conditions were at base flow and low turbidities.
+There were some minor exceptions.
+For spring 2015 we calculated CPUE from five days in May when NTU was < 54, and in 2016 we calculated CPUE from 6 days in May when turbidity ranged between 58-83 NTUs.
+For fall 2015, we obtained CPUEs from the less turbid September trip (average = 83 NTUs, range = 62-118 NTUs), because turbidities were very high during the entire October trip.
+For fall 2016, we also obtained CPUE from 6 days of the September trip when the LCR was experiencing low turbidities (mean = 36 NTUs, range = 30-44 NTUs).
 Because nets were set very close to 24 hours each, all CPUEs in this report are expressed as number of fish captured per net set (Stone 2010).